Matthew Ferguson

-Matthew Ferguson (born 3 April 1973) is a Canadian former actor.
+Matthew Ferguson is a Canadian former actor.
 He is known for his roles in On My Own (1991), Love and Human Remains (1993), Lilies (1996), and La Femme Nikita (1997–2001).

 Life and career

 Ferguson was born in Toronto, Ontario, Canada.
 He graduated from the Claude Watson School for the Arts and studied film production at Ryerson University.
 He is an actor, screen writer, theatre and film producer.

-Ferguson made his debut in theatre as "Morgan Moreen" in Geometry in Venice (1989), which garnered him a Dora Mavor Moore Award nomination as Best Featured Actor, then on screen as Simon Henderson in On My Own.
+Ferguson made his debut in theatre as "Morgan Moreen" in Geometry in Venice (1989), which garnered him a Dora Mavor Moore Award nomination as Best Featured Actor, then on screen as Simon Henderson in On My Own (1991).

 He is best known as "Seymour Birkoff", from the TV series La Femme Nikita (1997–2001).

 His dramatic roles in movies such as Love and Human Remains (1993), Eclipse (1994) and Lilies (1996) gave him nominations at the Genie Awards in the 1990s.
 In 2002 his lead role in Sarah Polley's "I Shout Love" earned him an ACTRA Award nomination.
 Also in 2002, Ferguson was part of the ensemble cast of "An American In Canada" which won the Canadian Screen Award for best Comedy Series.